vincentnwa/SE8-Group5-API/README.md

 ### Step-by-step walkthrough:
 1. Fork your own copy of the group Repo
-2. Clone the repository git clone https://github.com/username/repo.git
+2. Clone the forked repository `git clone https://github.com/username/repo.git`

 Change to the repository directory, `cd repo`